Cyrus Chothia 1970-1973, 1976-2019

 After his Ph.D. research under Peter Pauling at University College London, Cyrus came to the LMB for three years, 1970 to 1973.
 He then had a grand tour: three months with Fred Richards at Yale; six months with Michael Levitt at the Weizmann Intitute and two years with Joel Janin at the Institut Pasteur in Paris.
 He and Michael developed the “all-a, all-b, a/b and a+b” classification of protein structures.
 With Joel, he determined the principles that underlie protein-protein recognition and produced models that explain how secondary structures pack in proteins.

-In 1976 he returned to England and for next fourteen years was attached to University College London and the LMB.
+In 1976 he returned to England and for next fourteen years was attached to University College London and became a Group Leader in the LMB’s Structural Studies Division.
 Between 1980 and 1990 he was the E.P.A.
 Cephalosporin Fund Senior Research Fellow of the Royal Society.
 He and Arthur Lesk showed that proteins adapt to mutations by changes in structure; described the mechanisms that transmit information between distant sites in proteins; and showed that there is a small repertoire of main chain conformations for immunoglobulin hypervariable regions and that those present in an antibody can be predicted from their sequence.

 In 1992 he proposed that most proteins are built of domains that come from a small number of families.
 He collaborated with Alexey Murzin, Steven Brenner and Tim Hubbard to create the SCOP database, a periodic table for all known protein structures, and with Julian Gough to create the SUPERFAMILY database which uses hidden Markov models to identify protein sequences that are related to those with known structures.